 Biliary Tract Cancers Market Summary

-Biliary Tract Cancer (BTC) Insights and Trends
+Biliary Tract Cancer Market and Epidemiology Analysis

 - In Western countries, intrahepatic cholangiocarcinoma (iCCA) has shown a rising incidence trend, while extrahepatic cholangiocarcinoma (eCCA) appears relatively stable or slight increasing, suggesting differences in etiologic drivers and diagnostic coding over time.